 If we believe it is up to the child to choose whether or not to respect authority figures or follow classroom rules, our thinking is strictly Blue Brain.
-If he violates these norms, we assume that he is misbehaving, and doing so for a reason: e.g., to get or avoid something.
-Accordingly, we feel that we have to be careful not to reinforce that behaviour, because the child has to learn that the behaviour is unacceptable.
+If the child violates these norms, we assume that they are misbehaving.
+We assume they’re doing so for a reason: e.g., to get or avoid something.
+Accordingly, we feel that we have to be careful not to reinforce that behaviour.
+We act as though the child has to learn that the behaviour is unacceptable.

-But what if the child has regressed: and I mean really regressed, to the sort of Brown Brain state that we see in young infants?
-His action is neither rational nor irrational, but non-rational: i.e., driven by powerful and primitive sub-cortical brain processes that cause him to lash out or flee, and that shut down the prefrontal part of his brain that he needs to process our warnings and corrections.
-This leads us to a very different answer to our “Why question,” which is that his outburst is stress-behaviour and not misbehaviour.
+But what if the child has regressed: and I mean really regressed, to the sort of Gray Brain state that we see in young infants?
+Their action is neither rational nor irrational, but non-rational.
+It is driven by powerful and primitive sub-cortical brain processes that cause them to lash out or flee.
+These processes may shut down the prefrontal part of their brain that they need to process our warnings and corrections.
+This leads us to a very different answer to our “Why question.”
+We then understand that their outburst is stress behaviour and not misbehaviour.

 With this way of thinking, we “reframe” the child’s behaviour.
-We recognize that the child is not “choosing” to act in a certain way that concerns us, any more than a baby is “choosing” to go red in the face when she is in distress.
-He does not have any sort of a “purpose” for behaving this way.
-And shouting at him may stop him by sending him into freeze, but that will not help him in the least to develop self-control.
+We recognize that the child is not “choosing” to act in a certain way that concerns us.
+No more than a baby is “choosing” to go red in the face when she is in distress.
+They do not have any sort of a “purpose” for behaving this way.
+And shouting may stop them by sending them into freeze, but that will not help them in the least to develop self-control.